sysgears/grain/docs/latest.markdown

 /test/test.rst   -> /test/test.html
 ```

+###Resource processing phases

+Grain processes all the resources located in the source directories in the following way:

+ - scans all the `source_dirs` listed in the `SiteConfig.groovy`, and loads the raw list of resources
+ - parses headers of all the found non-binary resources, and then puts the headers as well as other important
+information, like resource `location`, `url`, and `markup`, to the resource representation map
+ - passes all the found resources to the ResourceMapper closure.
+You can use this closure (described in the next section)
+to modify the list of resources in any way: add new pages or assets, change their URLs, update content and headers, remove
+pages, etc. The outcome of this phase is a modified list of resources, which may contain new assets and pages.
+ - adds all the resources returned by the resource mapper to the url registry and generates the pages by resolving
+layouts and executing tag libraries.

 ###Mapping customization

-The list of all the resources after any site change is passed to the `SiteConfig.groovy -> resource_mapper` closure.
+As mentioned above, the list of all the site resources is passed to the `SiteConfig.groovy -> resource_mapper` closure.
-The closure is expected to build new list of resources that may have customized URLs, different resource variables, etc.
+The closure is expected to build a new list of resources that may have customized URLs, modified resource variables, etc.

 For example the input list of resources might look like this: